 Essential, Nonessential and Conditional Amino Acids

-There are 21 amino acids required by your body to support cell growth and repair and healthy immune function.
-They are classified as either essential, which means you need to get them from your diet, or nonessential, which means your body makes its own supply.
+There are 21 amino acids required by your body to support cell growth and healthy immune function.
+They're classified as either essential, which means you need to get them from your diet, or nonessential, which means your body makes its own supply.
 A third category, called conditional amino acids, are usually made by your body except in times of illness or stress.
 During those periods, your body is unable to make what it needs to support healing, so you must be sure to get them from food.
 A protein shake containing all the amino acids when you're sick will help ensure your body has what it needs to recover.

 Choosing a Protein Powder